cosmos/cosmos-sdk/docs/building-modules/invariants.md

 ## Implementing `Invariant`s

 An `Invariant` is a function that checks for a particular invariant within a module.
-Module `Invariant`s must follow the `Invariant`s type:
+Module `Invariant`s must follow the `Invariant` type:

 +++ https://github.com/cosmos/cosmos-sdk/blob/7d7821b9af132b0f6131640195326aa02b6751db/types/invariant.go#L9

-where the `string` return value is the invariant message, which can be used when printing logs, and the `bool` return value is the actual result of the invariant check.
+The `string` return value is the invariant message, which can be used when printing logs, and the `bool` return value is the actual result of the invariant check.

 In practice, each module implements `Invariant`s in a `./keeper/invariants.go` file within the module's folder.
-The standard is to implement one `Invariant` function per logical grouping of invariants with the following model:
+The standard is to implement one `Invariant` function per logical grouping of invariants as demonstrated in the following example:

 ```go
 // Example for an Invariant that checks balance-related invariants